By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 The film District 9, directed by Neil Blomkamp, recounts the story of Wikus Van De Merwe's transformation from human to an alien prawn.
-Wikus, played by Sharlto Copley, is an MNU officer in Johannesburg, South Africa.
-Wikus works with the aliens that were accidentally stranded on Earth.
-After accidentally landing on Earth, the aliens take refuge in a small township known as District 9.
-Wikus leads a team tasked with evicting the aliens and relocating them to a more 'improved' district.
-During a routine eviction run, Wikus stumbles into a home containing alien weaponry.
-Wikus comes in contact with a foreign liquid, sprays his face with it, and then begins to develop cold-like symptoms.
-After 30-plus hours of exposure, he gradually begins to turn into an alien prawn.
-With the help of Christopher, a prawn, they embark on a quest for a cure to change Wikus back to human.
-Unfortunately, the cure is unattainable on Earth, and Christopher needs to return to his home planet.
-The journey back is estimated to take three years, ultimately leaving Wikus on Earth mutating into a prawn and unable to be with his wife.
+Wikus, played by Sharlto Copley, is an MNU officer, in Johannesburg, South Africa.
+Wikus works with the aliens that were accidentally stranded on earth.
+After accidentally landing on earth the aliens take refuge in a small township known as District 9.
+Wikus leads a team that is tasked with evicting the aliens and relocating them to a more 'improved' district.
+During a routine eviction run, Wikus stumbled into a home that contained alien weaponry.
+Wikus came in contact with a foreign liquid and sprays his face with it then begins to develop cold-like symptoms.
+After 30-plus hours of exposure, he gradually began to turn into an alien prawn.
+With the help of Christopher, a prawn, they went on the hunt for a cure to change Wikus back to human.
+Unfortunately, the cure was unattainable on earth, and Christopher needed to return to his home planet.
+The journey back was estimated to take three years.
+Ultimately, leaving Wikus on earth mutating into a prawn, and unable to be with his wife.

 Browse our vast selection of original essay samples, each expertly formatted and styled